hl7au/au-fhir-childhealth/pages/_includes/profiles.md

 * [NCDHC Fetal Movement](StructureDefinition-ncdhc-observation-fetal-movement.html) - Observation profile used to record first movement, known as quickening, between weeks 14 and 26
 * [NCDHC Arrangement Of Fetus](StructureDefinition-ncdhc-observation-fetus-arrangement.html) - Observation profile used to record the presentation, position or lie of the fetus
 * [NCDHC Fetus Liquor](StructureDefinition-ncdhc-observation-fetus-liquor.html) - Observation profile used to record amniotic fluid
+* [NCDHC Urinalysis Protein](StructureDefinition-ncdhc-observation-urinalysis-protein.html) - Observation profile used to record urine dipstick screening for  leukocytes, nitrite, urobilinogen, protein etc
+* [NCDHC Breastfeeding Education](StructureDefinition-ncdhc-observation-breastfeeding-education.html) - Observation profile used to record provision of education about breastfeeding to the patient.
+* [NCDHC Brief Intervention Tobacco Usage](StructureDefinition-ncdhc-observation-bi-tobacco-usage.html) - Observation profile used to record provision of education about breastfeeding to the patient.
+* [NCDHC Brief Intervention Alcohol Intake](StructureDefinition-ncdhc-observation-bi-alcohol-intake.html) - Observation profile used to record alcohol usage of the patient
+* [NCDHC Brief Intervention Other](StructureDefinition-ncdhc-observation-bi-other.html) - Observation profile used to record any other details of the patient.
+* [NCDHC Illicit Drugs Gestation](StructureDefinition-ncdhc-observation-illicit-drugs-gestation.html) - Observation profile used to record the illicit drugs used by the mother patient during the gestation.
+* [NCDHC Medical Prescription Change](StructureDefinition-ncdhc-observation-medication-pres-change.html) - Observation profile used to record any change to the medical prescription.
+* [NCDHC Emotional Health and Wellbeing](StructureDefinition-ncdhc-observation-emotional-health-and-wellbeing.html) - Observation profile used to record the issues affecting the mental, emotional state of the patient
+* [NCDHC Symphyseal Fundal Height](StructureDefinition-ncdhc-observation-symphyseal-fundal-height.html) - Observation profile used to the fundal height of the fetus
+* [NCDHC Head Engagement](StructureDefinition-ncdhc-observation-head-engagement.html) - Observation profile used to record the fetus head engagement inside the womb

 ### MedicationStatement Profiles
 * [NCDHC Medication Vitamin K](StructureDefinition-ncdhc-medicationstatement-vitamink.html) - MedicationStatement profile to record Vitamin K1 details administered to the newborn at birth